ana-jiangR/robocup_testing/ball-tracking/README.md

 ball vanish, while back-projection lets it fade.
 Brightness is deliberately excluded and applied as a wide-open gate: a ball rolling into shade should not stop existing.

+The measured histogram is a tight island, though: a handful of H/S bins, and zero everywhere else.
+That is its own cliff.
+Shade and a bluish ambient pull saturation *down*, a warmer bulb pushes it *up*, a re-balanced camera nudges the hue — and a few bins of drift lands the same ball on zero likelihood.
+So the profile is **spread** before use (`BallColor.working_hist`): a Gaussian blur across the histogram, wide along saturation (`--s-spread`, 4 bins ≈ 32 levels) and narrow along hue (`--h-spread`, 1 bin = 6°), with hue wrapped so red does not stop at the end of the axis, then re-normalised so `threshold` means the same thing.
+The raw measurement is what gets saved; the spread is applied on load, so old profiles benefit without re-sampling and a profile can be re-tuned without re-measuring the ball.
+Hue barely moves with light, saturation is what light changes, hence the asymmetry.

 **3 · Blob.** Morphology OPEN then CLOSE, then contours scored on area, circularity, fill ratio, and distance from the filter's prediction.
 Scored, not